 - The adopting parent or parents of a child

 - The spouse, civil partner or spouse of the adopting parent of the child (if the parents have not adopted jointly)

 You can take this leave as:

-- Periods of not less than one week
+- Separate periods of not less than one week

 Parent’s leave cannot be transferred between parents – except in specified circumstances such as the death of one of the parents.